-Originality in design is a thorny subject.
-While direct, intentional rip-offs are rightly condemned by the international creative community – as well as falling foul of trademark law, of course – it's not always that clear cut.
+In design, originality is a hot topic.
+Clearly, obvious and intentional rip-offs are widely condemned by the international creative community (as well as being against trademark law, of course), but it isn't always that clear cut.

 As Oscar Wilde reportedly once said, tongue firmly in cheek: “Talent borrows, genius steals."
-But regardless of whether you steal deliberately, unless your logo design is particularly unusual, the chances are that someone, somewhere will have had a similar basic idea.
+However, whether or not you intend to steal or copy, unless your logo design is wildly unusual or wacky, there will be someone somewhere who has had a similar idea.
 This is especially true when it comes to simple shapes, monograms, and visual metaphors.